rosamakinen/so_long/README.md

 # so_long
-So_long is a small 2D top-down game made with C and graphics library called minilibx.
+So_long is a 2D top-down game made with C and graphics library called minilibx.

 <img width="939" alt="Screen Shot 2023-10-23 at 1 39 56 PM" src="https://github.com/rosamakinen/so_long/assets/112611789/b73b4246-cd3f-4095-81a5-90766ca972c5">